University of Huddersfield Scholarship Programme

 - NHS funded students are excluded from the scheme as are any students that receive another government bursary.

 - Students that already hold an undergraduate honours degree level qualification are excluded from the scheme.

 - English and EU students will be eligible for the award.
 Their entry qualifications will be converted to equivalent UCAS entry points where possible so they can be assessed in the same way as English students.

-- Students from non EU countries and from Wales, Northern Ireland, Scotland, the Channel Islands and the Isle of Man are excluded from the award.
+- Students from non EU countries and Scotland, the Channel Islands and the Isle of Man are excluded from the award.